amd/libflame/test/main/ReadMe.txt

 6. Tests with invalid input parameters using --einfo option:

-   Tests to check proper functioning of APIs while sending invalid value for any of the input parameters can be done using --einfo option.
+ ï¿½ Tests to check proper functioning of APIs while sending invalid value for any of the input parameters ï¿½ can be done using --einfo option.
 This option is available only through command-line execution.

-   Example:
+ ï¿½ Example:
-    ./test_lapack.x GGEVX d P N N E -10 10 10 10 10 -1 100 --einfo=-5
+ ï¿½ï¿½ ./test_lapack.x GGEVX d P N N E -10 10 10 10 10 -1 100 --einfo=-5

-   In the above example, the value of the M has been given -10 which is an invalid value.
-   The --einfo parameter states the expected value of 'info' coming out of GGEVX API given the invalid input.
-   The test-suite checks the actual value of 'info' against this expected value and reurns PASS if they match and FAIL if they don't.
+ ï¿½ In the above example, the value of the M has been given -10 which is an invalid value. ï¿½ The --einfo parameter states the expected value of 'info' coming out of GGEVX API given the invalid input. ï¿½ The test-suite checks the actual value of 'info' against this expected value and reurns PASS if they match ï¿½ and FAIL if they don't.

-   All parameter related testing commands are compiled in test/main/scripts run_negative_test_cases.py which can be used for this purpose.
+ ï¿½ All parameter related testing commands are compiled in test/main/scripts run_negative_test_cases.py which ï¿½ can be used for this purpose.

 7. Tests with special inputs using --imatrix option for extreme values test: